-- I Click the 3D Surface Plot button to see the deflection of the disk. - 2 From the Postprocessing menu, choose Plot Parameters. - 3 Try looking at some of the eigenmodes by selecting the corresponding eigenfrequencies on the General page of the Plot Parameters dialog box.
-To do so, open the Plot Parameters dialog box from the Postprocessing menu.
-On the General page, choose the eigenfrequencies from the Eigenfrequency list in the Solution to use area.
+- I Click the 3D Surface Plot button to see the deflection of the disk.
+Next, try looking at some of the eigenmodes. - 2 From the Postprocessing menu, choose Plot Parameters. - 3 On the General page, choose an eigenfrequency from the Eigenfrequency list in the Solution to use area; click Apply to generate the corresponding plot.